What is Gaza’s Ark?

 Gaza’s Ark’s decisions, positions and policies are taken by the Gaza’s Ark Steering Committee (sometimes referred to as the board) and are not dictated or controlled by any other organizations, groups or coalitions.

-Since there is a chance that Gaza's Ark will not be able to sail to its destination, would the money spent for Gaza’s Ark be better used to send in aid?
+Since there is a chance that goods purchased through Gaza’s Ark will not be able to sail to its destination, would the money spent for Gaza’s Ark be better used to send in aid?

 No. Aid is only a palliative remedy and does not address the root cause of why the Palestinians of Gaza are in need: the Israeli blockade.
 Even more, we believe that aid provides a “cover” for the actions of the Israeli government against the people of Gaza, alleviating the consciences of international powers while leaving the blockade in place.